Susan Balfour1

 M, #129463, b.
 13 January 1765, d.
 29 October 1814

-William Hamilton of Wishaw, 7th Lord Belhaven and Stenton was born on 13 January 1765.1 He was the son of Robert Hamilton, 6th of Wishaw and Susan Balfour.1 He was baptised on 22 January 1765 at Cambusnethan, Scotland.1 He married Penelope Macdonald, daughter of Ronald Macdonald of Clanranald and Flora Mackinnon, on 2 March 1789 at Edinburgh, Midlothian, Scotland.2 He died on 29 October 1814 at age 49 at Wishaw House, Scotland.1 He died intestate and his estate was administered in June 1834.2
+William Hamilton of Wishaw, 7th Lord Belhaven and Stenton was born on 13 January 1765.1 He was the son of Robert Hamilton, 6th of Wishaw and Susan Balfour.1 He was baptised on 22 January 1765 at Cambusnethan, ScotlandG.1 He married Penelope Macdonald, daughter of Ranald Macdonald, 19th of Clanranald and Moidart and 5th of Benbecula and Flora Mackinnon, on 2 March 1789 at Edinburgh, Midlothian, ScotlandG.2 He died on 29 October 1814 at age 49 at Wishaw House, ScotlandG.1 He died intestate and his estate was administered in June 1834.2

 Children of William Hamilton of Wishaw, 7th Lord Belhaven and Stenton and Penelope Macdonald